-Oregon Medical License Requirements
+Oregon Medical Board License Service

-With the Oregon Medical Board, MedLicense.com is averaging 2 1/2 to 3 1/2 months for the issuance of a Oregon Medical License for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Oregon Medical Board.
+With the Oregon Medical Board, MedLicense.com is averaging 2 1/2 to 5 1/2 months for the issuance of a Oregon Medical License for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Oregon Medical Board.
 Our firm has licensed Physicians in Oregon since April 2000.
 In an average year, MedLicense.com will handle between 35 to 45 Oregon Medical License Applications.
 We understand the process and what needs to be completed to have your application finalized.
 Once the files are deemed complete by the Oregon Medical Board the Oregon Medical License is issued.
 The Oregon Medical Board does not require a Physical Interview.

 Whether you are a USA Graduate or a Graduate of a Foreign Medical School, our process can move this arduous process through within a time period that will meet you needs.
 Your involvement in the process is kept to a minimum, with MedLicense.com handling the vast majority of the process.
-The fee for our services is a one time payment of $569 (if you are practicing) or $469 (if you are in training) per State Process.
+The fee for our services is a one time payment of $739 (if you are practicing) or $579 (if you are in training) per State Process.
 Our packet is shipped to you after a 5-10 min consultation.
 Sign, notarize, and proof your application packet and then return it to MedLicense.com with the requested copies, photos, and addendums.
 Then MedLicense.com will forward the completed packet to the Oregon Medical Board.
 Then the certification process begins along with the required follow up with the third parties and Oregon Medical Board.
 All that you have to do is start the process with MedLicense.com.

 Additional Oregon Medical Board Information:

-The Oregon Medical Board has an extensive process.
-Unique to the Oregon process is their MPA/DEA Examination.
-The physician has to complete and return this open book test on prescribing and Jurisprudence Rules.
-The Oregon Medical Board is intrusive into the Physicians practice plans.
+Oregon has up to 6 different types of Medical Licenses which they issue.
+During the licensure process, the physician is required to inform the Oregon Medical Board of their practice plans.
+Those plans are required to be directly verified by the Employer who will be employing the Physician in Oregon.
+Based on the type of practice that will be practiced, the Oregon Board will match the practice plans to one of their 6 license types.
+The physician will be limited to practice the type of license type Oregon provides to him/her.
 A physician who will be practicing Telemedicine will not be granted a Full Active License by Oregon.
 The Oregon Medical Board will only grant that physician a Telemedicine License and visa versa.
 Telepathologist have not been categorized as of yet by the Oregon Medical Board.
 Telepathologist can practice Telepathology without a Medical License in Oregon as long as there is no direct patient Contact.
 Telemedicine and Teleradiology is regulated and licensed by the Oregon Medical Board.